SapienzaNLP/clubert/README.md

 in English and to the latest release of multilingual WSD tasks of SemEval2013 and SemEval2015 made available by Sapienza NLP group at https://github.com/SapienzaNLP/mwsd-datasets.

-**Soon we will release the distributions for all lemmas in the WordNet part of BabelNet and later the code.**
+**Soon we will release the distributions for all lemmas in the WordNet part of BabelNet.**

 The package is structured as follows:
 ```bash